finbourne/lusid-sdk-java/sdk/docs/InstrumentsApi.md

             "}");
         }

+        // uncomment the below to use configuration overrides
+        // ConfigurationOptions opts = new ConfigurationOptions();
+        // opts.setTotalTimeoutMs(2000);

+        // uncomment the below to use an api factory with overrides
+        // ApiFactory apiFactory = ApiFactoryBuilder.build(fileName, opts);
+        // InstrumentsApi apiInstance = apiFactory.build(InstrumentsApi.class);

         InstrumentsApi apiInstance = ApiFactoryBuilder.build(fileName).build(InstrumentsApi.class);
         LusidInstrument lusidInstrument = new LusidInstrument(); // LusidInstrument | The definition of the instrument.
         String model = "model_example"; // String | A pricing model for the instrument.
 Defaults to Unknown if not specified.
 If not specified the SupportedAddresses and EconomicDependencies are not provided. try {
+            // uncomment the below to set overrides at the request level
+            // InstrumentCapabilities result = apiInstance.queryInstrumentCapabilities(lusidInstrument, model).execute(opts);

             InstrumentCapabilities result = apiInstance.queryInstrumentCapabilities(lusidInstrument, model).execute();
             System.out.println(result.toJson());
         } catch (ApiException e) {